MAT_MM_CONCRETE

 Yield criterion and plastic flow

-Parameter $bulk$ controls the type of plastic flow in region 1 and 2.
+Parameter $bulk$ controls the return to the flow surface during plastic flow.
 With $bulk = 0$, the plastic flow is purely deviatoric.
 With $bulk = 1$, associated flow is used, meaning that the plastic flow is both deviatoric and volumetric.
 The volumetric strain caused by bulking can be capped with parameter $bulk_{cap}$.
+Bulking can only occur in regions 1 and 2.
 Radial return is used in region 3.

 Damage

-Pressure and region determines which type of damage that accumlates.
+Pressure and region dictate the type of damage that accumlates.
 Damage grows with plastic flow and is initiated once the ultimate surface is reached.
-Node splitting, $nsplit$, is optional and is only used for tensile damage.
+Node splitting, activated with input parameter $nsplit$, is only used for tensile damage.

-Tensile damage developes during negative pressures and does not affect the materials behavior in compression $\left(p \ge 0 \right)$.
+Tensile damage accumulates at negative pressures and does not affect the material's behavior in compression $\left(p \ge 0 \right)$.

-Crushing damage develops during positive pressures and affects the materials behavior in tension $\left(p \lt 0 \right)$.
+Crushing damage accumulates at positive pressures and affects the material's behavior in tension $\left(p \lt 0 \right)$.

 $D_c = \sqrt{D_{c,dev}^2 + D_{c,vol}^2}$